Standing up for science and smart decision-making in Canada.

 Evidence for Democracy (E4D) is the leading fact-driven, non-partisan, not-for-profit organization promoting the transparent use of evidence in government decision-making in Canada.

-Through research, education and issue campaigns, we engage and empower the science community while cultivating public and political demand for evidence-based decision-making.
+Through research, education and issue campaigns, we engage and empower the science community while cultivating public and political demand for evidence-informed decision-making.

-Our issue-based campaigns tackle emerging issues affecting science and evidence-based public policy in Canada.
+Our issue-based campaigns tackle emerging issues affecting science and evidence-informed public policy in Canada.
 We work with national and local partners to organize events, raise awareness, and engage the public directly with policy-makers.

-Our education program puts knowledge and skills into the hands of Canada’s scientific community and the wider public.
-We facilitate expert panels, lectures, and documentary screenings to educate Canadians on issues concerning evidence-based decision-making.
+Our training program puts knowledge and skills into the hands of Canada’s scientific community and the wider public.
+We facilitate expert panels, lectures, and documentary screenings to educate Canadians on issues concerning evidence-informed decision-making.
 We also design and deliver original hands-on workshops providing training for communication and action to support science in Canada.

 - Strong public policies, built on the best available evidence, for the health and prosperity of all Canadians.